Marijuana & THC OVI Defense

 While both medical and recreational marijuana are now legal in Ohio, the state's DUI/OVI laws have not changed.
 Even though marijuana use is legal, individuals can still be charged with an OVI if (a) a police officer suspects impairment or (b) a drug test indicates they exceed the legal THC limit.

 It's important to note that drug tests typically measure THC metabolites, which can linger in a person's system for weeks after use.
 These metabolites do not necessarily reflect whether the individual is impaired or experiencing effects from marijuana at the time of driving.
-Additionally, if a person refuses a chemical test, the Ohio Bureau of Motor Vehicles will impose a one-year license suspension, with no driving privileges for at least thirty days.

 Drug OVI charges can be contested and won.
 To effectively challenge these charges, it is essential to hire an attorney who focuses on OVI law, particularly drug-related cases, and who can identify weaknesses in the state's argument.